Can You Get Disability for Breast Cancer? How to Qualify

 Because the process is so complicated, most successful applicants get a lawyer (or trained non-lawyer representative) to help.
 Lawyers will pull together your medical records, write your application, advise you on getting proper medical treatment, submit all the paperwork, and (if needed) argue your case before a judge.

-There are two big upsides to hiring a lawyer: (1) They do almost all the work for you and hold your hand through the process.
-(2) They increase your chance of winning.
+There are two big upsides to hiring a lawyer: They do almost all the work for you and hold your hand through the process and a disability lawyer increases your chance of winning.
 (Government studies show that at the appeal stage, people with a lawyer are three times as likely to qualify.)

 Should I hire a professional?

 Why?
 This process can be particularly unfair for breast cancer patients.
-Since it’s hard to diagnose (there’s no official test for it) and isn’t usually disabling, the government treats breast cancer patients with suspicion and requires detailed proof.
+Since it’s hard to diagnose (there’s no official test for breast cancer) and isn’t always disabling, the government treats breast cancer patients with suspicion and requires detailed proof.
 Having assistance from an expert can make all the difference.

 There are only a handful of situations where we tell breast cancer patients to consider applying on their own: